IsraelAlonzoMoran/dockerfinalproject/README.md

 ```
 ### Docker Secrets
 Open the project folder "dockerfinalproject" and create a .txt file inside it.
 Name it as `pgdb_password.txt` and inside the pgdb_password.txt file enter your secret password this password is going to be use to manage the PostgresSQL relational database engine.
-You can copy and paste it inside the `pgdb_password.txt`.
+You can copy the password below and paste it inside the `pgdb_password.txt`.
 Password Example:

 ```bash
 postgrespass